 In addition to the links below–urgent updates, including updates from specific professors, your academic advisor, and members of the residential life team, will often be sent by email or LEARN so please check your school email and log into LEARN regularly.
 Updates for the entire campus community are posted in the Latest News section of this website.

 - Vaccination Requirement

 - Living in Residence—Residence Policies Handbook, and the COVID-19 Information, Guideline, and Agreement

 - Student Affairs - Supporting your success with course advising, wellness counselling, and peer-to-peer support.

-- Library Services - The library is closed with no access to the physical collection.
-Online resources are available at www.lib.uwaterloo.ca.
-Library staff are monitoring the email@example.com email between 9:00a.m. and 4:30p.m., Monday to Friday.
+- Library Services - Current library hours will be posted on the library website.
+Additionally Library staff are monitoring the email@example.com email between 9:00a.m. and 4:30p.m., Monday to Friday.

 - SJU Students’ Union - clubs, programming, and resource guide